Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

 4. Lab fees

 Some programs require labs as part of the protocol.
 If labs aren’t bundled, they cost $89–$199.
-Eden, MEDVi, Yucca Health, and Fifty410 do not show a separate lab fee in public pricing — providers may order labs if clinically needed.
+Embody, MEDVi, Yucca Health, and Fifty410 do not show a separate lab fee in public pricing — providers may order labs if clinically needed.
 Confirm at intake.

 5. Shipping surcharges